mdabrowski1990/uds/SECURITY.md

 ## Security Developers
-Our developers who are specially trained and qualified for dealing with security issues has special `Security Developer` role assigned on our discord channel.
+We have a special `Security Developer` rank for developers who are specially trained and qualified for dealing with security issues.

-Additionally, can find below a full list of people that fulfills this role:
+The full list of developers with `Security Developers` rank:
 - [Maciej Dąbrowski](https://www.linkedin.com/in/maciej-dabrowski-test-engineer/)